judithsanchez/scoutly/TODOS/clean-development-auth.md

 ## Final Status: COMPLETE ✅

 This approach successfully follows Next.js and NextAuth.js best practices for development environments with complete separation of concerns and zero production security risks.

+# Dev auth mode is fully removed.
+Only real authentication is supported.